LGF counselling service

 The LGF has been providing a counselling service to the LGB&T community of the North West for well over a decade.
 We currently offer traditional talking therapies, relationship therapy and limited creative therapies.

 We have a large team of volunteer counsellors and currently offer FREE counselling sessions to individuals between 10am to 8pm (last appointment) Monday to Friday.
 Please note counselling is currently not available on Wednesdays between 10.00am and 3.00pm.

 People of all ages consider counselling for a variety of reasons such as coming out, struggling to accept their sexuality, experiencing problems in their relationship or feeling anxious or depressed.

+- Download, complete and return the Application for Counselling (word) via email to email@example.com or by FREEPOST.
 If you do not have access to a printer we can post a form out to you.
 Please email your name and address to firstname.lastname@example.org or call 0845 3 30 30 30.

 Telephone Counselling at the LGF